asdf-community/asdf-direnv/README.md

 ## Motivation (or shims de-motivation)

-[asdf](https://asdf-vm.com) is a great tool for managing multiple versions of command line tools.
+[asdf](https://asdf-vm.com) is a great tool for managing multiple versions of command-line tools.
 99% of the time these managed tools work just as expected.

 Shims are just tiny wrappers created by asdf that just forward execution to the _real_ versioned executables installed by asdf.
 This way, asdf has a single